In order to keep your client calm during an audit interview, I suggest you do two things:

 - Gauge the emotions of the audit client

-- Ask the audit client a clarifying question to ensure that you will be answering the question they are really asking or resolving the feeling they are really expressing
+- Ask the audit client a clarifying question to ensure you will answer the questions they really ask, or resolve any feelings they express

 - Allow the audit client to express their feelings